IT IS NOT PROPERLY FORMATTED - PLEASE USE THE ADOBE ACROBAT (PDF) VERSION IF AT ALL POSSIBLE

 The Briggensians triumphed in the annual cricket match against the School X1 last June...but only just!

-The match was played on the artificial strip, on the Sir John Nelthorpe School field, and proved to be the closest encounter
+The match was played on the artificial strip, on the Sir John Nelthorpe School field, and proved to be the closest encounter in many years.

 This year's game reverted to the traditional form - Old Boys v School - following the previous year's experiment in which those who turned up were divided into Under-30s and Over-30s.